-Dr. Morris is a Principal Investigator on the MPI NIH-funded $5.5M project: Integrated model for promoting parenting and early school readiness in pediatrics.
-An interdisciplinary scholar, Morris conducts research at the intersection of developmental psychology, suicidology, education, and policy in collaboration with economists, policy analysts, implementation scientists, behavioral pediatricians, and prevention scientists.
+Dr. Morris-Perez is a Principal Investigator on the MPI NIH-funded $5.5M project: Integrated model for promoting parenting and early school readiness in pediatrics.
+An interdisciplinary scholar, Morris-Perez conducts research at the intersection of developmental psychology, suicidology, education, and policy in collaboration with economists, policy analysts, implementation scientists, behavioral pediatricians, and prevention scientists.
 In her two-decades long career largely focused on low-income and marginalized populations, she has secured more than $75M in funding and has published more than 100 peer-reviewed papers, book chapters, and policy reports.
 Noteworthy other work includes: a) $5M IES-funded partnership with NYCs Department of Education to support their historic expansion of Universal Pre-k and b) research in development that addresses adolescent suicide from a developmentally-informed, population-health perspective.
-Complementing her research activity with institutional leadership, Morris oversaw 300 faculty in 11 Departments as Vice Dean and Interim Dean at NYU Steinhardt from 2015-2020, overseeing a rise in annual research expenditures from $27 to $39M under her leadership and the transition of 7,000 students to remote instruction during COVID-19.
-A former William T. Grant scholar, Morris served as lead editor of the Journal of Research on Educational Effectiveness and a member of the National Academy of Science’s Board on Children, Youth, and Families.
+Complementing her research activity with institutional leadership, Morris-Perez oversaw 300 faculty in 11 Departments as Vice Dean and Interim Dean at NYU Steinhardt from 2015-2020, overseeing a rise in annual research expenditures from $27 to $39M under her leadership and the transition of 7,000 students to remote instruction during COVID-19.
+A former William T. Grant scholar, Morris-Perez served as lead editor of the Journal of Research on Educational Effectiveness and a member of the National Academy of Science’s Board on Children, Youth, and Families.
 She received a bachelor’s degree from Columbia University and a doctorate in Developmental Psychology from Cornell University.

 Alan Mendelsohn, M.D., Professor, Department of Pediatrics and Department of Population Health, New York University School of Medicine and Bellevue Hospital Center